aparnaBM1103/Ratings-Generator/README.md

 ### INSTRUCTIONS:

 1. Download the zipped folder (AI-Fund-Ratings.zip).
 2. Double-click the folder to unzip it.
+3. You will need a password to unlock the folder - please reach out to Aparna for the password.
-You should see a set of different files.
-Depending on your OS (Mac/Windows) please follow the appropriate instructions.
+4. Depending on your OS (Mac/Windows) please follow the appropriate instructions below.

 #### MAC USERS:
 1. Double-click "AI-Fund-Ratings.command"